jjmchew/jjmchew.github.io/LS220/01-initialNotes.md

     - these may be singly or doubly linked

 - there are several ways to implement a linked list - this course uses *node-as-a-class*
-  - other approaches may create a `LinkedList` class to encapsulte `Node` objects
+  - other approaches may create a `LinkedList` class to encapsulate `Node` objects

 - **node-as-a-class** :
   - each node is an instance of a `Node` class